The Mutex Watershed and its Objective: Efficient, Parameter-Free Graph Partitioning: The Mutex Watershed Algorithm as an Extension of Seeded Watershed

-Fig. \ref{fig:MWS_algorithm} illustrates the proposed algorithm: Fig. \ref{fig:MWS_algorithm}a and Fig. \ref{fig:MWS_algorithm}b show examples of an unconstrained merge and an added mutex constraint, respectively; Fig. \ref{fig:MWS_algorithm}c shows a $\mathcal{C}_{0}$-constrained attractive edge ($w_e^+=14$) with incident vertices in the same tree of the forest $A^+$; finally, Fig. \ref{fig:MWS_algorithm}d and Fig. \ref{fig:MWS_algorithm}e show, respectively, a repulsive edge ($w_e^-=13$) and an attractive edge ($w_e^+=12$) ruled out by $\mathcal{C}_{1}$ mutual exclusion relations.
+Fig. \ref{fig:MWS_algorithm} illustrates the proposed algorithm: Fig. \ref{fig:MWS_algorithm}a and Fig. \ref{fig:MWS_algorithm}b show examples of an unconstrained merge and an added mutex constraint, respectively; Fig. \ref{fig:MWS_algorithm}c and Fig. \ref{fig:MWS_algorithm}d show, respectively, an example of an attractive edge ($w_e=14$) and repulsive edge ($w_e=-13$) that are not added to the active set because their incident vertices are already ``connected'' and belong to the same tree of the forest $A^+$; finally, Fig. \ref{fig:MWS_algorithm}e shows an attractive edge ($w_e=12$) that is ruled out by a previously introduced mutual exclusion relation.